mozilla/pontoon/docs/admin/deployment.rst

 Send Deadline Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Pontoon allows you to set deadlines to projects.
+Pontoon allows you to set deadlines for projects.
 This job sends deadline
 reminders to contributors of projects when they are due in 7 days.
 If 2 days
 before the deadline project still isn't complete for the contributor's locale,
 notifications are sent again.
 The command is designed to run daily.